We aim to:

 Links with local history

-In recent years, the first years have visited Tatton Park and the third years have been given talks by members of the armed services who fought in the Second World War.
-Pupils are also encouraged to investigate war memorials in their home town and to research relatives’ experiences for the era of World War Two unit.
+Pupils are encouraged to investigate war memorials in their home town and to research relatives’ experiences for the era of World War Two unit.

 The department has long organised a comprehensive educational trips programme, both at home and abroad

 The majority of the Third Year participate in our annual four day trip to the First World War Battlefields of Belgium and France every October half-term.
 We also organise a large scale trip every Easter either to Europe or the USA.
-In 2016 our Fourth Year to Sixth form historians travelled to Washington, Philadelphia and New York and in 2017 pupils in Fourth and Fifth Year visited Berlin, Nuremberg and Munich to see important sites relating to the Kaiser Reich, Weimar and Nazi Germany and to the Cold War.
+The next major trip is to the USA in Easter 2019 when we are taking 60 Fourth Year pupils.
+In 2016 our Fourth Year to Sixth Form historians travelled to Washington, Philadelphia and New York and in 2017 pupils in Fourth and Fifth Year visited Berlin, Nuremberg and Munich to see important sites relating to the Kaiser Reich, Weimar and Nazi Germany and to the Cold War.
+The department will also be taking Sixth Form pupils to the Newark Civil War Centre as part of their studies for their A-level and many pupils who study History go on the Philosophy department organised trip to Auschwitz.

 Each trip has important historical and cultural significance.
 Participants are always guided by local historians and many places of interest are visited.
 We also encourage sixth formers to attend conferences and lecture days in Manchester.